Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 If you are in a position to buy the rest of the shares in your property, then you might be eligible for a standard remortgage product.
 This could open up the market to you and give you access to better rates of interest.

-Switching from a Shared Ownership mortgage to a standard remortgaging product isn’t always simple but if you have an experienced mortgage advisor to take you through the process, then it can be made a lot easier and could save you money.
+Switching from a Shared Ownership mortgage to a standard remortgaging product isn’t always simple but if you have an experienced mortgage advisor to take you through the process, then it can be made a lot easier and could save you time and money.
 Get in touch and one of the Shared Ownership mortgage brokers we work with will help you.

 Can you remortgage on Shared Ownership with debt consolidation?

+Yes!
 Many people are unaware that there are mortgage lenders who specialise in customers with debt or bad credit.
 Of course, with there being a limited amount of lenders that offer Shared Ownership mortgages, it can be difficult to find one that offers mortgages for borrowers with “bad credit” or debt issues who wish to consolidate them on top of this.

 However, it isn’t impossible.
 In fact, the brokers we work with have helped over [customers-helped] people find a mortgage, usually with circumstances that other brokers would decline because of their lack of experience or knowledge.